 4 c. vegan powdered sugar

-- Preheat the oven to 350°.
-Line a muffin tin with parchment cups.
+- Preheat the oven to 350 degrees.
+Using parchment cups, line a muffin tin.

-- Fill the parchment cups about 2/3 of the way full – these cupcakes really puff up!
-You should be able to get at least 12 cupcakes from this recipe.
-Bake them for 20-25 minutes.
+- Fill the parchment cups about two-thirds full; these cupcakes puff up a lot!
+With this recipe, you should be able to make at least 12 cupcakes.
+Bake for 20-25 minutes in the preheated oven.

-- You don’t have to, but I rotated my pan after ten minutes of baking.
-Hey, Erin McKenna does it, so I’m doing it too!
+- You don’t have to, but after ten minutes of baking, I rotated my plate.
+Since Erin McKenna does it, I’m going to do it as well!

-- For the icing: cream the shortening, Irish cream, and powdered sugar in a large mixing bowl.
-It should not have a super-stiff consistency, but it should be able to hold its shape.
-If it seems too loose, add some more powdered sugar.
+- In a big mixing bowl, cream together the shortening, Irish cream, and powdered sugar for the icing.
+It shouldn’t be too rigid, but it should be able to maintain its form.
+If it’s too watery, add a little extra powdered sugar.

-- Using a piping bag or a knife, frost these bad boys!
-You’ll be so glad that you did!
+- Frost these bad boys with a piping bag or a knife.
+You’ll be grateful you did!

-- Enjoy this Chocolate Stout Cupcakes with Irish Cream Frosting recipe; I promise that it will become a go-to recipe for St. Patrick’s Day and other get-togethers 🙂
+- Enjoy this recipe for Chocolate Stout Cupcakes with Irish Cream Frosting; I guarantee it will become your go-to recipe for St. Patrick’s Day and other get-togethers. 🙂